 BDD really comes into its own when used with agile development.

 Tip: Refer to The Principles of Agile Development for more information on agile development methods.

-With new features and requirements coming in every 1, 2 or 4 weeks, depending on your team, you need to be able to test and write code for these demands quickly.
+With new features and requirements coming in every one, two or four weeks, depending on your team, you need to be able to test and write code for these demands quickly.
 Acceptance and unit testing in Python allows you to meet these goals.